paul-stubley/Udacity/Capstone_Project/README.md

 # Capstone Project - Recommending Restaurants
 This project covers using the Yelp 2016 review set to recommend restaurants to users using various methods.
 The aim is to recommend restaurants in a more personalised way than simply suggesting the top rating restaurants in a given city.
+A blog writeup of the work here can be found on [Medium](https://medium.com/@paulgstubley/personalised-restaurant-recommendations-using-funksvd-3beff200b01c?source=friends_link&sk=08979761b0ece6de2c965b2880e048f8).

 After some optimisation of the fitting parameters, we are able to predict ratings slightly more personalised than simply predicting the average-restaurant rating.